Pranavi25/trading-app/Welcome file.md

 ## Trader Controller

-- t can manage trader and account information. it can deposit and withdraw fund from a given account)
+- It can manage trader and account information by implementing certain operations like create, deposit and withdraw funds from a given account.
-- briefly explain your endpoints in this controller
+**Endpoints in this controller **

 ## Order Controller
 - High-level description for this controller.  - briefly explain your endpoints in this controller